 GRAVY PRODUCT INSIGHTS SERIES

-How Location Intelligence Enriches Insights from Weather Data
+Enriching Business Insights: Location Intelligence and Weather Data

-Let’s look at an example of how this kind of analysis can give insight into consumer behaviors in the travel industry, where business is especially vulnerable to changes in the weather.
-Gravy used its Visitations data and data from the National Oceanic and Atmospheric Association (NOAA) to determine how weather patterns impacted the number and length of visits at different airports in 2021.
+Let’s look at an example of how this kind of analysis can provide insight into consumer behaviors in the travel industry.
+We at Gravy Analytics used our Visitations data and data from the National Oceanic and Atmospheric Association (NOAA) to determine how weather changes impacted the number and length of visits at different airports in 2021.
+Visitations are generated when a mobile location signal is observed within the perimeter of a commercial place of interest, such as an airport’s area perimeter.

 Weather Events (NOAA)